Buying a home - the timeline

 Find your best mortgage

-You shouldn't automatically go back to the first lender anyway.
-The range of mortgage products on offer can change on a daily basis, so it's definitely worth a quick check of the market again to see if you can find a better deal.
+As the range of mortgage products on offer can change on a daily basis, you shouldn't automatically go back to the first lender anyway.
+So it's definitely worth a quick check of the market again to see if you can find a better deal.

 It's worth the extra effort to do another check.
 Getting a 4% deal instead of 3% on a £150,000 repayment mortgage over 25 years will cost you £24,000 more.